InfiniteAICreations/awesome-llm-projects/README.md

 - [Amazon CodeWhisperer](https://aws.amazon.com/codewhisperer/): Amazon CodeWhisperer is an AI-powered productivity tool for the IDE and command line that generates code suggestions based on comments and existing code.
 - [Transformer Debugger](https://github.com/openai/transformer-debugger): Transformer Debugger (TDB) is a tool developed by OpenAI's Superalignment team with the goal of supporting investigations into specific behaviors of small language models.
 The tool combines automated interpretability techniques with sparse autoencoders.
 - [CopilotKit](https://github.com/CopilotKit/CopilotKit): A framework for building custom AI Copilots 🤖 in-app AI chatbots, in-app AI Agents, & AI-powered Textareas.
+- [Codium](https://www.codium.ai/): CodiumAI’s first tool is an IDE extension that interacts with the developer to generate meaningful tests and code explanations for busy devs.

 ### 🧠 AI Agent
 - [AgentGPT](https://agentgpt.reworkd.ai/): Assemble, configure, and deploy autonomous AI Agents in your browser.